jczechowicz/rsschool-cv/cv.md

 - Discord: Art0fDude#3569

 ##### Summary:
 I am a philosophy student living in Warsaw.
 I am fascinated by issues at the interface of the humanities and technology, in particular related to social and ethical risks, etc. Apart from that, I am persistently learning programming: mainly Python/Java, but since some time I am also learning web languages.
-That's why I am very enthusiastic towards The Rolling Scopes because I feel a lot useful knowledge here.

 ***My GOAL:*** learn as much as possible here.
 Become a fluent and wise Web programmer.